CTF as a Service: A reproducible and scalable infrastructure for cybersecurity training

 \section{Future Work}

-While the platform successfully achieves its main functional objectives, several areas for improvement have been identified for subsequent development phases.
+While the platform achieves its main functional objectives, several areas for improvement have been identified for subsequent development phases.

-\textbf{Monitoring and observability:} The integration of Prometheus, initiated and subsequently paused during the early development phases, remains a priority.
-Metrics of interest include container availability, the number of connections per challenge, and resource utilization per backend node.
-Beyond infrastructure metrics, the development of \textit{Prometheus} probes capable of validating the correct operation of deployed challenges (for example, verifying that the service accepts connections and returns the expected initial response) would significantly improve operational visibility.
+\textbf{Monitoring and observability:} The integration of Prometheus, started and subsequently paused in the early development phases, remains a priority.
+Metrics of interest include container availability, the number of connections per challenge, and resource utilisation per backend node.
+Beyond infrastructure metrics, developing \textit{Prometheus} probes capable of validating the correct functioning of deployed challenges (e.g., verifying that the service accepts connections and returns the expected initial response) would significantly improve operational visibility.

 \textbf{Automatic scaling:} The current scaling mechanism requires manual administrator intervention to adjust the number of replicas.
-A demand-driven autoscaling mechanism, potentially triggered by connection counts reported by \textit{HAProxy} or by \textit{Prometheus} resource utilization metrics, would reduce operational burden and improve the participant experience during periods of high load.
-Integration with the \textit{Proxmox} API to dynamically provision additional \textit{backend} LXC nodes when existing backends approach capacity would enable elastic scaling at the infrastructure level.
+A demand-driven auto-scaling mechanism, potentially triggered by connection counts reported by \textit{HAProxy} or by \textit{Prometheus} resource utilisation metrics, would reduce the operational burden and improve participant experience during high-load periods.
+Integration with the \textit{Proxmox} API to dynamically provision additional backend LXC nodes when existing backends approach capacity would enable elastic scaling at the infrastructure level.

-\textbf{Administration interface:} A web-based administration interface has been partially developed, although it has not yet reached a definitive version.
-This interface would allow instructors without a technical background to manage challenge deployments, monitor participant activity, and configure competition parameters without direct command-line access.
-Integration with standard CTF management platforms such as \textit{CTFd} is also under consideration, in order to provide participants with a familiar scoreboard and solution submission system.
+\textbf{Administration interface:} A web-based administration interface has been partially developed, although it is not yet in a definitive version.
+This interface would allow instructors without a technical background to manage challenge deployment, monitor participant activity, and configure competition parameters without direct command-line access.
+Integration with standard CTF management platforms such as \textit{CTFd} is also being explored, to provide participants with a familiar scoreboard and solution submission system.